aurelio-amerio/techytok/_drafts/2021-12-21-coding-workflow.md

 Now, if we call `TestPackage1.greet()` again (without restarting Julia), it will print `Hello from TechyTok!`, and we didn't need to recompile the module!

 With the help of Revise, we can make any modification to our module, i.e. add or remove functions, change names, or add new variables without the need to restart Julia.
-This feature can save you a few minutes every time you need to do an edit, or while you are debugging a function
+This feature will save you a few minutes every time you need to do an edit, or while you are debugging.